 PC gaming isn’t quite as simple as console gaming.
 If you have a laptop with weak graphics hardware or an older PC, it’s important to check whether your computer can support a game before you spend your hard-earned cash.

-Gamers don’t have to upgrade their hardware as often as they used to.
+The good news is that PC gamers don’t have to upgrade their hardware as often as they used to.
 Even a gaming PC built years ago should be able to handle the newest games just fine.
-Laptops not build for gaming and older PCs are a different matter.
+And even then, a newer graphics card might be all you need to get going on more recent games.
+Laptops not built for gaming and older PCs are a different matter.

 Beware Intel Graphics

-First, one big warning: If your computer uses onboard Intel graphics instead of dedicated NVIDIA or AMD graphics hardware, you’ll likely experience issues running newer, graphically demanding games.
+First, one big warning: If your computer uses integrated Intel graphics instead of using a dedicated NVIDIA or AMD graphics card, you’ll likely experience issues running newer, graphically demanding games.

 Check Your PC’s Specifications Manually

-However, it would be easiest to use a system information tool for this.
-We recommend Speccy, made by the same company that makes the excellent CCleaner.
+The easiest way to find all these details, however, is with a system information tool.
+We recommend Speccy (the free version is fine), made by the same company that makes the excellent CCleaner.
+Download and install Speccy, and then fire it up.

 Next, look up the system requirements for the game you want to run.
 You’ll generally find this information on the game’s website or on the site for whatever store is selling it.
 It’s at the bottom of each game’s page on the Steam store, for example.